Oppenheimer Maintains Jack In The Box (JACK) Outperform Recommendation

 Capital World Investors holds 1,257K shares representing 6.10% ownership of the company.
 No change in the last quarter.

-Biglari Capital holds 993K shares representing 4.82% ownership of the company.
-No change in the last quarter.
+Biglari Capital holds 1,074K shares representing 5.21% ownership of the company.
+In it's prior filing, the firm reported owning 993K shares, representing an increase of 7.56%.
+The firm increased its portfolio allocation in JACK by 5.83% over the last quarter.

 Franklin Resources holds 878K shares representing 4.26% ownership of the company.
 In it's prior filing, the firm reported owning 1,301K shares, representing a decrease of 48.23%.
 The firm decreased its portfolio allocation in JACK by 81.46% over the last quarter.